Environmental Protection Agency (EPA).

 This final rule is effective on October 31, 2019.

-EPA has established a docket for this action under Docket ID Number EPA-R03-OAR-2010-0391.
-All documents in the docket are listed in the www.regulations.gov Web site.
-Although listed in the electronic docket, some information is not publicly available, i.e., confidential business information (CBI) or other information whose disclosure is restricted by statute.
-Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
-Publicly available docket materials are available either electronically through www.regulations.gov or in hard copy for public inspection during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
-Copies of the State submittal are available at the Pennsylvania Department of Environmental Protection, Bureau of Air Quality Control, P.O.
-Box 8468, 400 Market Street, Harrisburg, Pennsylvania 17105.
+EPA has established a docket for this action under Docket ID Number EPA-R03-OAR-2017-0681.
+All documents in the docket are listed on the https://www.regulations.gov website.
+Although listed in the index, some information is not publicly available, e.g., confidential business information (CBI) or other information whose disclosure is restricted by statute.
+Certain other material, such as copyrighted material, is not placed on the internet and will be publicly available only in hard copy form.
+Publicly available docket materials are available through https://www.regulations.gov, or please contact the person identified in the FOR FURTHER INFORMATION CONTACT section for additional availability information.

 FOR FURTHER INFORMATION CONTACT:

 Megan Goold, Planning & Implementation Branch (3AD30), Air & Radiation Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
 The telephone number is (215) 814-2027.
 Ms. Goold can also be reached via electronic mail at firstname.lastname@example.org.

 End Further Info